On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Proof of Theorem

 As a consequence, for any $s \ge 1$,

 \end{lemma} In the generalized smooth case, Lemma \ref{lem:gradient_delta_s} does not hold.
-In contrast, we provide a generalized smooth version of Lemma A.5 in \cite{zhang2020improved}, which establishes a different relationship of the gradient's norm and the function value gap.
-Noting that when $q=1$, Lemma \ref{lem:general_gradient_value} reduces to Lemma A.5 in \cite{zhang2020improved}. \begin{lemma} Suppose that $f$ is $(L_0,L_{q})$-smooth and Assumption (A1) holds.
+In contrast, we provide a generalized smooth version of \cite[Lemma A.5]{zhang2020improved}, which establishes a different relationship between the gradient's norm and the function value gap.
+Noting that when $q=1$, Lemma \ref{lem:general_gradient_value} reduces to \cite[Lemma A.5]{zhang2020improved}. \begin{lemma} Suppose that $f$ is $(L_0,L_{q})$-smooth and Assumption (A1) holds.
 Then for any $\vx \in \mR^d$,

 \end{lemma}